TechLabCommunity/AFArray/README.md

 Version 0.2 introduces specific AFArray for each fundamental type in Arduino like AFAInt, AFAUInt, AFAString etc.
 In particular, AFAString has two new methods: explode and implode.

-_Explode_ method converts a string with a separator into AFArray<String>.
+_Explode_ method converts a string with a separator into AFArray&lt;String&gt;.

 ```C++
   String s = "hi;this;is;a;string;with;semicolo;separator";
   AFAString exploded = AFAString::explode(';', s); //[hi, this, is, a ...]
 ```

 _Implode_ method is the opposite one.
-It converts a AFArray<String> into a string with a separator.
+It converts a AFArray&lt;String&gt; into a string with a separator.

 ```C++
   AFAString collection;